putridparrot/PutridParrot.Utilities/README.md

 Includes a bunch of functions, similar to Asserts on unit test etc. which can be used to simplify preconditions or general code tests.

+## ActionDisposable

+Useful in situations where you want some methods/functions called when something is disposed of, for example if aggregating IDisposables into a single IDisposable then you can add method/function calls to the CompositeDisposable (or similar).